AtasieOana/Comparison-between-search-techniques/README.md

 <div align="justify"> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; A transition is considered to be the consumption of insects on the leaf on which it is located plus a jump on another leaf.

 ## Calling the program
-* The call is made in the console
+* The call is made in the console.
+* Format:
-* Format: python Frog Escape.py input_path output_path number_solution timeout
+     * python Frog Escape.py input_path output_path number_solution timeout
 * Call examples:
      * python ComparisonBetweenSearchTechniques.py Input Output 1 8
      * python ComparisonBetweenSearchTechniques.py Input Output 4 10